johnofleek/PiloT/docs/Rpi/RaspberryPi.md

 Summary of steps to disable BT and console
 * disable-bt -- see below
 * Enable serial port
-* Disabling the Linux Serial Console -- see below
+* Disable the Linux Serial Console -- see below

 ## RPi UART information